 It's okay if you forget to put out a couple of materials at first (I always forget to add the “spill cloth”), it will start to feel more natural with practice.
 If the activity is something that your child enjoys, they might suggest new activities that they are interested in, maybe asking to serve cookies with the tea, and a small invitation can transform into an hour or more of learning.

 If you need to DIY your materials, try to start with simple projects at first to really get a sense of how much time things can take.
-I would love to have all of the hours of my life back that I spent hand-sanding wooden tiles for our color boxes, dowels for our red rods and number rods, and the prisms for our brown stair.
+I would love to have all of the hours of my life back that I spent hand-sanding wooden tiles for our color boxes, dowels for our red rods and number rods, and the prisms for our brown stairs.
 For the color box tiles, I would have been better off either just cutting up paint chips (and maybe laminating them – you can use self-adhesive laminating sheets) or purchasing pre-sanded tiles.

 4. Rather than searching for used Montessori materials (which takes time away from actually planning and setting up your own activities), put out the word that you are looking for them and let them come to you.
 Contact your local Montessori schools and daycares, give them your contact information, and ask them to get in touch if ever they are getting rid of materials – my friend scored a TON of quality materials from a school that was no longer using a specific brand and just requested that she make a donation in return for the materials.